freebsdgirl/kirishima/docs/Full Architecture.md

 - Accepts incoming messages from OpenAI-compatible clients
 - Distinguishes between structured task calls and standard chat
   - For example, OpenWebUI sends tasks as `### Task:` which bypass normal LLM flow
-- Routes messages to Brain's `/messages/api` endpoint for processing
+- Routes messages to Brain for processing
 - Converts internal shared class models into OpenAI response format before returning
-- Handles function output short-circuiting when Brain responds without LLM involvement

 **Design Notes:**

 - Does not handle any memory, context, or summarization logic
-- Has no direct LLM or database access
+- Has no direct LLM access
 - All processing is delegated to Brain and Proxy

 ---